geode-sdk/docs/tutorials/migrate-v5.md

 ## SceneManager replaced by OverlayManager
 SceneManager is gone now.
 Use OverlayManager.
 It's a CCNode.
 You use it: like any other CCNode.

+## Custom Keybinds
+If your mod depends on Custom Keybinds, well, it doesn't anymore!
+See the [keybind setting documentation](mods/settings/#keybind) for more info including migration from the old system.